Skip to content

 Although the Shelden residence hall is DC3’s oldest student housing facility, it was completely renovated with a brand new layout in 2017.
 Students who live in Shelden Hall enjoy an apartment-style floor plan, which includes a double occupancy room with a shared bathroom.

 Each room is furnished with two twin extra-long beds, two desks with chairs, and two dressers.
 Residents also have their own closet space, WiFi and cable TV hookups.
-And each floor features a kitchen area that includes a stove, microwave, and a water and ice machine.
+And each floor features a kitchen area that includes a stove and a microwave.
+A water and ice machine can be found within the building as well.
 In addition, Shelden has two common room lounge areas, and a card-operated laundry facility.

 Shelden Hall was named after math professor and athletic director J. Paul Shelden, who worked at DC3 from 1942-1974; and librarian Audria Shelden, who worked at DC3 from 1946-1974.